310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora %}
-Anyway, what we're tryna say is that we don't wanna participate in fighting and crushing each other.
+Anyway, what we’re tryna say is that we don’t wanna participate in fighting and crushing each other.

 Okinawa is completely at war.
 We wanna put an end to it as soon as possible so that we can do our idol activities properly.